boostorg/cmake/developer.md

 ```

 The second `add_library` declares an alternative name for the library,
 which by convention is `Boost::libname`.
-It's a good CMake practice to
+It's good CMake practice to
 only link to targets of this form (more specifically, to targets containing
 `::`), because they are unambiguously CMake target names, whereas the
 alphanumeric `boost_core` may refer to either a target or to a library